kkatsi/drawings/README.md

 # drawings
-Several type of drawings using CSS
+Several types of drawings using CSS